Reimbursement Risk Assessment

-Lynavoy / linerixibat for cholestatic pruritus associated with primary biliary cholangitis as of April 2026
+Lynavoy / linerixibat cholestatic pruritus associated with primary biliary cholangitis

 Clinical effectiveness